patience111/Antigenic-dist_prediction/README.md

 Deep regresson model for prediction antigenic distance
 ------------
 The trained model (deepRegression.h5) is saved in the "models" directory and the command of antigenic distance prediction is:
+(Before running the following command, you need to download the PLM embedding file (over 2GB) using the "get_embedding.sh" script and save it in the "data" directory.)
 ```
 python ./scripts/antigenic-dist_prediction_example.py
 ```